SenteonLLC/senteonllc.github.io/beta/main.md

 > **Note**: In full release, you will be able to create new Managed Accounts through Command Center.

+Senteon installation is divided into two separate installers.
+The provided installer is the Command Center installer, where customers can manage their controls and accounts.
+After installing Command Center, the agent installer must be deployed on systems that controls should be applied on.
+Documentation for setting both up can be found below.

 ### Command Center

 1) Load up `SenteonCommandCenter.msi` onto the machine that is intended to be used as the central console and execute (double-click).